R. S. Karthiik: Career

 Karthiik made his acting debut in a minor role in Gautham Vasudev Menon's Achcham Yenbadhu Madamaiyada (2016), before appearing in a supporting role in Lokesh Kanagaraj's Maanagaram (2017).
 Karthiik's first lead role was in Peechankai (2017), a black comedy about an individual with alien hand syndrome, which he co-produced.
 The film had earlier been made by the same team as a telefilm, with the director choosing to retain Karthiik in the lead role.
 The film won positive reviews from critics but had little impact at the Chennai box office.
 The film however won Karthiik attention from new filmmakers, leading to four other film offers.
-During late 2018 and 2019, he worked extensively on the production of a film on koothu co-starring Manishajith, but the film did not have a theatrical release.
+During mid-2018 and 2019, he worked extensively on the production of a film on illegal racing co-starring Sachin Mani and a film on koothu co-starring Manishajith, but both of the film did not have a theatrical release.

 Karthiik next appeared in the political satire film, Yennanga Sir Unga Sattam (2021), where he portrayed two different roles.
 The film opened to mixed reviews from critics.
 In 2022, Karthiik played the lead role in Dwarakh Raja's crime thriller Parole (2022).